 More attention can increase the impact of your research, influence greater changes, inspire collaborations, drive curiosity and discovery, and showcase your achievements.

 4. Your research publication immediately tells a reader if this is what he or she looking for

 No one has a lot of time to waste, especially when it comes to perusing titles of recent scientific publications.
 Unfortunately, if a person doing literary research clicks on a complicated string of scientific jargon that formed a title, they now have to spend more time reading and reading until they can determine whether this paper will solve their problem or not.

-Worse, if the abstract and introduction are constructed in the same tedious manner, they’ll scroll to the results and discussion section.
-After several minutes of side Googling, it might still be unclear if this paper is what they need.
+Worse, if the abstract and introduction are constructed in the same tedious manner, they may scroll to the results and discussion section.
+After several minutes of side searching, it might still be unclear if this paper is what they need.
 At that point, however, it doesn’t matter.
 They move on, and regret burning that time.